hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 #### Mounted Disk Guidelines

-The mounted disk option provides for significant flexibility in how PTFE stores it's data.
-In order to help customers narrow down possibilites we're providing some guidelines about how to use mounted disk.
+The mounted disk option provides for significant flexibility in how PTFE stores its data.
+To help narrow down possibilites here are our guidelines about using mounted disk storage.

+##### Supported Mounted Disk Types

 The follow are **supported** mounted disk types:
 * AWS EBS